 1. Deal Only with Legit Concrete Driveway Resurfacing Contractors

 This can be quite difficult to distinguish physically.
 It is easy to think that one might be legit just by how he looks or presents himself.
 Ask for his license and insurance.
 Ask for the company’s address and give it a call to check if it does exist.
-You may also ask the local registry for a list of legit contractors in your area.
+You may also ask the local registry for a list of legit contractors in Los Angeles or in your area.

 2. Know the Basics of Driveway Repair